Prescot Cables F.C.: Promotion to Northern Premier League

 In 2001–02 they finished runners-up and the following season they were crowned champions.
 As a reward they were promoted to the Northern Premier League Division One.

 In season 2004–05, they started playing in the Northern Premier League Premier Division, their highest ever flight in football.
 One of the main reasons for their rapid promotion was that the Football Pyramid underwent major changes in 2004.
 The Cables finished in 5th place that season following the FA's decision to award them 6 points, thanks to the Spennymoor United failing to fulfil two fixtures against Prescot.
 The club took duly took their place in the playoffs only to lose 3–1 at Workington.

 There was a change in organisation in mid-2005 when a new football committee formed from the Supporters' Club took over the club.
 Andy Gray took over as manager following the resignation of Tommy Lawson.
-His side finish in mid-table for the following three seasons.
+His side finished in mid-table for the following three seasons.

 In the 2007–08 season the club finished in 13th position out of 21 clubs, although they needed a 3–2 success at Lincoln United to avoid relegation from the Premier Division.
 The Cables could not avoid the drop the following season, however, finishing in 22nd place.
 Soon after, manager Andy Gray left the club to take charge at Burscough.

 On 21 May 2009, Prescot Cables announced Joe Gibiliru as their new manager.
 Gibiliru, who was manager of the club in the early 1990s, saw his side end up 15th in Division One North.

 After a disappointing start to the season 2010–11, the club parted company with Gibiliru in November.
 His assistant Dave Ridler took over as caretaker and was given the job permanently on 23 December 2010, steering the club towards safety.

 Ridler left the club in December 2011 to take up a coaching role abroad.
 He was replaced by Shaun Reid, brother of ex Everton and England international Peter.
 Reid's reign was short-lived, however, as he moved on to take control of Warrington Town.
 After a 16th-place finish at the end of the 2011–12 season, former Ashton Athletic manager Dave Powell was appointed as the club's new manager.

 In the summer of 2014, Powell was replaced by Neil Prince, who had earlier had a successful spell in charge of Bootle.

 In August 2015, Cables parted company with Neil Prince after only three games of the 2015/16 season with the club at the foot of the table.

 Reserve Team Manager Joey Gibiliru took charge of the First Team for one match before Andy Paxton was appointed as Manager.
 The former Burnley, Clitheroe, Prescot Cables, Southport and Skelmersdale keeper left Skelmersdale to succeed Neil Prince at Valerie Park after working for more than five years alongside Skelmersdale boss Tommy Lawson where he was a coach.